danielfett/draft-dpop/mainmatter.md

 `DPoP` was received in the HTTP request, and check the header's contents according to the rules in (#checking).

-If (and only if) all checks are successful, the resource server MAY grant access to the resource.
+The resource server MUST NOT grant access to the resource unless all checks are successful.

 !---